Naoghuman/articles/SokubanFX/03_Stabilization-from-the-prototype.md

 }
 ```

-1. This [Lambda Expressions] streams simple over every `item` in the [ObservableList]<String> mapAsStrings.
+1. This [Lambda Expressions] streams simple over every `item` in the
+   [ObservableList]<String> mapAsStrings.
-2. For every `item` in the [ObservableList] a new formated label will be added to the [VBox] vbMap.
+2. For every `item` in the [ObservableList] a new formated label will be added
+   to the [VBox] vbMap.

 <br />
-Next example shows how to iterate over a list, check something and if okay then
+The next example will show first the `old way` how to iterate over a list, check
-update the `coordinatesFounded`:
+something and if okay then update the iterated `item`:
 ```java
 public class GamePresenter implements Initializable, IActionConfiguration, IRegisterActions {